Zidiam/Facebook-App-Automation/IOSSetup.md

 On the top hotbar click the refresh button to make sure you are seeing the samething on your inspector and emulator

-### Getting 'accessibility id' elements
+### Getting 'accessibility id' or 'Xpath' elements

 In Appium Inspector

 Click on the url bar on the top

 On the right you will 'Selected Element'.
 In this you will see two tabs with 'Find By' and 'Selector'.
 In the 'Find By' tab you will see 'accessibility id
 ' with the 'Selector' being 'URL'.
 'URL' is important for when we start coding.
 Now type facebook.com and enter.
-Now do the same for the Login Field and the Password field and get their 'accessibility id'.
+Now do the same for the Facebook Logo which will be under 'Xpath'.

-You should now have four values 'URL', 'Log In', 'Password', 'Email'
+You should now have four values 'URL' and '(//XCUIElementTypeLink[@name="facebook"])[1]'

 ### Using the Inspector
 You can use the Safari app on the emulator to get to a desired page.
 To view the desired page on the Appium Inspector you can click the refresh button on the top.
 This will now let you find elements you need to find which we will use later on.

 Example:

 Using Safari app to go to the Facebook website.
-Then refreshing on the Inspector to get the `` Log In `` elementId on the Facebook site.
+Then refreshing on the Inspector to get the ``(//XCUIElementTypeLink[@name="facebook"])[1]`` Xpath on the Facebook site.

 ## Creating Test